 Ask any insurance company to contact you for such discounts.
 In most cases, you will not be informed about discounts unless specifically requested.

 Do not settle for the price offered by your current insurance!
 Just request the offer and tell them you will call them soon.
-If you use this quote as a base, you should check if you can get cheap boat insurance elsewhere.
+If you use this quote as a base, you should check if you can get cheaper insurance elsewhere.

 The use of online resources is a good start.
 Request quotes and personally contact the agents to see if they can find a better offer.
 Believe it or not, insurance companies compete for your business.
 Do not be afraid to name the lowest offer you have received, do it for your business!